 GZIP Compression: Speed Up & Optimize Your Website

-To accomplish fast webpage load on your own WordPress site, it is necessary to decrease the size of your website’s webpages.
-Enabling GZIP compression help decrease the size of your web pages.
+To accomplish a fast webpage load on your own WordPress site, it is necessary to decrease the size of your website’s webpages.
+Enabling it to help decrease the size of your web pages.
 It will significantly reduce the quantity of time to download the webpage.
 Further, reduce data utilization for your client, and enhance the time to 1st render of your webpage(s).

-Now a days, All browsers support gzip compression.
-Further, They automatically negotiate GZIP compression for all requests of HTTP/HTTPs.
-In this post, we will talk about GZIP compression in length.
-And, provides information how to check and allow GZIP compression on your web server.
+Nowadays, All browsers support it.
+Further, They automatically negotiate it for all requests of HTTP/HTTPs.
+In this post, we will talk about it in length.
+And, provides information on how to check and allow it on your web server.

-How the gzip Compression Scheme Negotiation Happens Between Browser & Server?
+How does the Compression Scheme Negotiation happen Between Browser & Server?

 The whole negotiation between browser & server is done in simple two steps.